quasarframework/quasar-framework.org/source/components/transition.md

 </transition-group>
 ```

-Please note two things in the above example.
+Please note some things in the above example:

 1. Note `<transition-group>` instead of `<transition>`.
 2. The components and DOM elements must be keyed, like `key="text"` or `key="email-button"` in the example above.